-Inspections are basically classified into daily inspection, monthly inspection, quarterly inspection, biannual inspection, annual inspection, and 4-year inspection (overhauling) as indicated in the following chart.
-Inspection items are listed in Chart 4.
+Inspection items are basically classified into daily inspection, monthly inspection, quarterly inspection, biannual inspection, annual inspection, 2-year inspection, and 4-year inspection (overhauling) as indicated in the following chart.
+Inspection items are listed in the chart below.
 For working procedure of each inspection item, refer to the maintenance and inspection procedures described later.

-Interval Item Reference maintenance procedures Daily inspection Check for any foreign materials on the tool side and robot side signal pins.
-Ensure that the pin height is consistent Check that there is no air leakage when the units are coupled Tactile Check that there is no gap between mating surfaces when the units are jointed (Check for any rattle) Visual ; Visual Check that no foreign matter adheres to the mating surfaces of adaptors of the robot and tool.
-5 Monthly inspection Grease up the cams, lock pins, tapered pins, bush, and pneumatic port O-rings.
+Tradicional I Reference Interval Item procedures Check for any foreign materials on the tool side and robot side signal pins.
+Ensure that the pin height is consistent Visual Daily inspection Check that there is no air leakage when the units are coupled Visual maintenance Check that there is no gap between mating surfaces when the units are jointed (Check for any rattle) Visual Check that no foreign matter adheres to the robot-tool mating surfaces.
+Visual Grease up the cams, lock pins, tapered pins and bush air port O-rings.
 See 7-3-1.
 Check that there is no loose mounting bolt.
-See 5-1-2.
-Check that there is no loose connector.
-Visually check that cams move smoothly.
+See 5-1.
+Monthly Check that there is no loose electric connector.
 Retighten it.
+Visually check that cams all move smoothly.
 Visual Check that there is no air leakage from O-rings on the robot adaptor pneumatic ports.
-Visual and tactile Quarterly inspection Check that there is no rattling in the pivot pins, lock pins and the housing.
-Tactile Biannual inspection Check that no excessive wear is observed on the mating surfaces of cams, tapered pins, bush, robot adaptor and tool adaptor Annual inspection Pull out the spring-pin contact and clean it with alcohol or the like.
+Tactile Quantarly Check that there is no rattling at chuck/unchuck sensor sections.
+Tactile Quarterly Check that there is no rattling in the pivot pins, lock pins and the housing.
+Tactile Biannual Check that no excessive wear is observed on the mating surfaces of cams, tapered pins, bush, robot adaptor and tool adaptor Visual 1Y Pull out the spring-pin contact and clean it with alcohol or the like.
 See 7-3-2.
-Replace the O-rings on the robot and tool side pneumatic ports.
+Replace the O-rings on the robot side pneumatic ports.
 See 7-3-3.
-4-year inspection Overhaul Disassembly, cleaning, parts replacement and re-assembly Please contact us.
+4Y Overhaul Disassembly, cleaning, parts replacement and re-assembly Please contact us.